brotatotes/bht-automation/bht gen 3/1 Thessalonians/Chapter 3/1 Thessalonians 3 11 bht.md

 3. "First aorist optative (acute accent on penult, not circumflex first aorist active infinitive) of κατευθυνω, old verb to make straight path.
 Singular verb also, though both God and Christ mentioned as subject (unity in the Godhead)."

 ### John Gill:
-1. "God himself, our Father, the first person in the Trinity, who is God himself, truly and properly so..."
+1. "He is a God that hears prayer; and who is omnipotent, and able to do more than the saints can ask or think; and omniscient, and knows their persons and cases, and what is proper for them, and how and when to help and supply them."
-2. "...the Father of Christ, and of all the saints, not only by creation, in which sense he is the Father of all men, but by adopting grace..."
+2. "He is the Father of Christ, and of all the saints... to encourage freedom and boldness in prayer, which children may use with a father, and to raise an expectation of succeeding and receiving an answer."
-3. "...our Lord Jesus Christ, who is equally the object of prayer with God his Father and ours; who is sometimes distinctly prayed unto..."
+3. "Journey is not to be taken without the will of God, without seeking to know it, without submission to it, and dependence on it; nor is there any prosperous one, but by it."

 ### John Wesley:
 1. Direct our way — This prayer is addressed to Christ, as well as to the Father.